 The risk of TE was significantly increased in patients with CD4+ T cell counts below 100 cells/mm3 and in patients with higher levels of plasma HIV RNA.
 Among patients whose CD4+ T cell counts increased to greater that 200 cells/mm3 while taking HAART, the incidence of TE was 0.1 cases per 100 person years and was not increased by the discontinuation of cotrimoxazole.

 The researchers conclude: “This prospective cohort study further supports the efficacy of cotrimoxazole prophylaxis in protection against toxoplasmic encephalitis, with a further protective effect of HAART and immune recovery, and a deleterious effect of cotrimoxazole discontinuation in immunodeficient patients.”

 “Prophylaxis against toxoplasmosis and potent antiretroviral therapies are still necessary for strongly immunodeficient HIV-infected patients when immunosuppression progresses,” they write, adding that “discontinuation of cotrimoxazole prophylaxis seems feasible for patients who have a sustained increase in the CD4 cell count to more than 200 million cells/L during HAART.”

-Abgrall S, Rabaud C and Costagliola D. Incidence and risk factors for toxoplasmic encephalitis in human immunodeficiency virus-infected patients before and during the highly active antiretroviral therapy era.
+Abgrall S et al. Incidence and risk factors for toxoplasmic encephalitis in human immunodeficiency virus-infected patients before and during the highly active antiretroviral therapy era.
 Clin Infect Dis 2001 Nov 15;33(10):1747-55.